Keeping Your Blood Sugar In Check Could Lower Your Alzheimer's Risk

 She presented research showing that in mice, the brain changes associated with Alzheimer's do interfere with sleep.
 But abnormal levels of blood sugar, both high and low, also "lead to disrupted sleep," she says

 That's concerning, she says, because poor sleep is a known risk factor for Alzheimer's.
-So maintaining normal blood sugar levels in Alzheimer's patients could improve their sleep, and might even slow down the disease, she says.
+So maintaining normal blood sugar levels in Alzheimer's patients could improve their sleep and might even slow down the disease, she says.

 All of this research on animals could eventually help people, Washington University's Holtzman says.